EgeCaglarDurmaz/markdown-cv/index.md

 ---
 layout: cv
-title: Caglar Durmaz's CV
+title: Caglar Durmaz
 ---
-# Çağlar Durmaz <span style="font-size:70%;">PhD, PMP<span>
+# Çağlar Durmaz <!--<span style="font-size:70%;">PhD, PMP<span>-->
 <div id="webaddress">
 <a href="caglar.durmaz@gmail.com">caglar.durmaz@gmail.com</a>
 | <a href="+905325075912">+905325075912</a>
 | <a href="https://en.wikipedia.org/wiki/%c4%b0zmir">Izmir/Turkey</a>
 </div>

 ## PROFILE
 Able to break down complex problems into their fundamental concepts and reassemble them into effective and long-lasting solutions, with a focus on creating testable and reusable code.
 Has experience in architecting and designing solutions.
 Experienced in multiple tech stacks and enthusiastic to learn more.
 Works well in a team, can also take initiative, and is eager to support colleagues.
+Project Management and Collaboration Skills

 ## TECHNICAL SKILLS
 ■ Javascript, Typescript, Node.js, Express